Accelerating convolutional neural network by exploiting sparsity on GPUs: Sparse convolution method on GPU

 As shown in Fig. \ref{thread}, feature maps are stored in global memory as one-dimensional arrays for continuous access by adjacent threads.
 In this way, non-zero values of feature maps are loaded from global memory to shared memory, which can reduce the time of the global memory access.
 This advantage of coalesced global memory access performs best when the convolution stride is 1.

 For a single feature map, we can allocate $\frac{i_{h}-k_{h}}{c_s}+1$ blocks, each of which contains $\frac{i_{w}-k_{w}}{c_s}+1$ threads.
-As shown in Algorithm \ref{formatalg}, the algorithm of one thread is described for converting one feature map and one filter to ECR format. $F_{data}$ and $K_{data}$ are declared shared memory.
+As shown in Algorithm \ref{formatalg}, the algorithm of one thread is described for converting its corresponding map and filter to ECR format. $F_{data}$ and $K_{data}$ are declared shared memory.
 In Algorithm \ref{formatalg}, $temp$ is a counter for non-zero values in the feature map.
 Each thread needs to read $k_w{\times}k_h$ values of feature map from global memory (Line 2 and 3).
-Line 4 sets the address $offset$ that this thread needs to access in global memory. $offset$ equals $block\_idx*i_w+thread\_idx*c_s+pos$. $pos$ is the relative position in the convolution window.
+Line 4 sets the address $offset$ that this thread needs to access in global memory. $offset$ equals $mapping(thread\_idx, data\_idx)$ which calculates the relationship between $thread\_idx$ in blocks and $data\_idx$ in global memory.
 Line 5 judges the data value corresponding to the global memory position $offset$.
 If it is a non-zero value, it is stored in $F_{data}$ with the position $thread\_idx*k_w*k_h+num_{nonzero}$, and the corresponding value in convolution kernel is stored in the corresponding position of $K_{data}$ (Line 6, 7 and 8).
 After the loop, the number of non-zero values is stored in $Ptr$, and -1 is stored if there is no non-zero value (Line 12 to 16).